miguelrferreiraf/miguelrferreiraf/ih_there.md

 my most important tool is my capabilitie to link different fields of knowledge in a engaging <br>
 algorithm.
 My interests include:

-- Machine learning, IA and it's implications 📊📉
+- 📊 Machine learning, IA and it's implications 📉
-- Mathematics for machine learning and data science
+- ➗ Mathematics for machine learning and data science
-- Philosophy, history and why world is what it is 📖📚
+- 📚 Philosophy, history and why world is what it is 📖
-- Chess (not specially well played), swimming 🏊‍♂️
+- 🏊‍ Swimming, chess (not specifically wel played 😆)
-- Nature and how it define us at all 🌎☀️🌊
+- 🌎 Nature and how it define us at all ☀️🌊

 <details>
-  <summary><b>:wave: About me</b></summary>
+  <summary><b>:wave:About me</b></summary>
   <br/>

 - **Nature affects me** 🌳🌋.